learn-co-students/ios-0616-team-panda/README.md

 #Introduction
-Discover career options and learn about the steps needed to become each one.
+Discover a new career and learn about the steps needed to become one.